SSTDV-Project/HF-GAN/README.md

 ===
 [[Preprint](https://arxiv.org/abs/2406.14954)]

-This is the official implementation of "A Unified Framework for Synthesizing Multisequence Brain MRI via Hybrid Fusion".
+This is the official implementation of "Principled Feature Disentanglement for High-Fidelity Unified Brain MRI Synthesis".

 ## How to run
 ```bash